 Overview: The PhD proposal consists of two parts: (1) a written proposal, and (2) an oral proposal.
-The normal time to do the PhD proposal is Spring semester of the 3rd year.
+The normal time to do the Ph.D. proposal is in the Spring semester of the 3^{rd} year.
 The PhD proposal is usually the final step in advancing to PhD candidacy [item (14)].

-- 1. Schedule the oral PhD proposal 3 4 weeks in advance.
+- Schedule the oral PhD proposal 3 4 weeks in advance.
 Getting 3 professors in the same place at the same time is notoriously difficult; allow plenty of time to find a suitable date.
-Reserve room 401 for a 1.5-hour slot (oral proposals typically consist of a 30 45 minute presentation, followed by questions from the general audience, and then further questioning by the PhD committee). - 2.
+Reserve room 401 for a 1.5-hour slot (oral proposals typically consist of a 30 - 45 minute presentation, followed by questions from the general audience, and then further questioning by the PhD committee). - 2.
 Exactly two weeks before the oral PhD proposal, send your title and abstract to Jen Salmi so she can advertise it on the Department website. - 3.
 At least one week before the oral PhD proposal, hand out your written PhD proposal to all committee members.

-- The "PhD Proposal Archive" (kept in the Meckler Reading Room) contains copies of all written PhD proposals since 2008.
-This is a useful tool for learning the norms/expectations of various committees.
-After your oral PhD proposal, e-mail the final version of your written PhD proposal to the GPD (the Archive administrator) for inclusion in the Archive. - If necessary, the PhD proposal can be done as late as Summer of the 3rd year.
+- The "PhD Proposal Archive" has moved to electronic form.
+You can find it in the same Blackboard site that is used to archive past Qual Exams.
+The site name is "Physics Graduate Programs Archive" and you should be able to find it under "Organizations". - After your oral PhD proposal, e-mail the final version of your written PhD proposal to the GPD for inclusion in the Archive. - If necessary, the PhD proposal can be done as late as the Summer of the 3rd year.
 The key timing constraint is that all students must be admitted to PhD candidacy by the start of the 4th year [see item (14)].